Telapantela/SEO-Mission-Control/src/content/projects/brand-mention-strategies/index.md

 Brand mentions are the quiet stars of off-page SEO in 2025, thriving in a zero-click world where trust outshines traffic.
 With trends like audio indexing and sentiment pointing the way, these strategies team up with links to build lasting authority.
 Start now—pitch a podcast, plant a mention, stack your wins—and watch your brand climb in 2025’s SEO game.

 For top ranking odds, snag 10-15 strong backlinks from DA 30+ sites after posting, and add a visual—like a citation stacking timeline—with Astro’s image tools.

+_Want more?
+Check out_: [How To Write SEO Content](https://www.seomissioncontrol.com/blog/how-to-write-seo-content)